jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_1.rst

     # NOTES

-:ref:`in Python, the empty dictionary is False, and a dictionary with things is True<is a dictionary False or True?>`
+:ref:`in Python, the empty dictionary is False, and a dictionary with things is True<should I group a dictionary as False or True?>`

 ----